shnupta/blog/content/posts/asciinema.md

 As soon as you finish recording you are presented with the option to upload directly to asciinema.org or save the cast locally.
 If you upload then you are given a link directly to the cast in the terminal - lovely!

-There are of course more options that you can do with asciinema suching as using the `-t` option to give your cast a title, specifying a maximum length, and also playing casts at given URL.
+There are of course more options that you can do with asciinema such as using the `-t` option to give your cast a title, specifying a maximum length, and also playing casts at given URL.

 I urge you to check them out for yourselves.
 See the command options with:
 ```